Oct 30 2025

 With all these benefits over Bootstrap, I will continue to reach for CSS Grid as my go-to layout tool and look for opportunities to overhaul Bootstrap code in favor of modern CSS.

-The reason we only get 3 instead of 4 elements per row has to do with a few things.
-First of all, the max conatiner width is set at 1200px.
+2. tldr; spacing between elements often means that only n-1 elements will fit in a row.
+The longer explanation as to why we only get 3 instead of 4 elements per row has to do with container constrains and padding between grid items.
+The max conatiner width is set at 1200px.
 Based on our Grid logic, that means the maximum width of an element is 1200px/4 = 300px.
 But that doesn’t include spacing like grid gaps, which I had set to 1.5rem (24px).
 When we add 3 grid gaps between 4 cols, we get an extra 24px * 3 = 72 pixels that need to fit inside the container, making the total width required 4 * 300px + 72 px = 1272px.
-This exceeds the capactiy of our 1200px container, so auto-fit bumps the fourth element to the next row, and we never see more than 3 elements per row. [tldr;] spacing between elements often means that only n-1 elements will fit in a row. ↩
+This exceeds the capactiy of our 1200px container, so auto-fit bumps the fourth element to the next row, and we never see more than 3 elements per row.